 What to do at Heckfield Place

-By now, you will have understood that relaxation and walking around the gardens is the main activity at the moment.
-However, they do have a program of various cinema showings, tours of the gardens etc.. that they suggest when you arrive.
+Relaxation and walking around the gardens are the main activity besides the spa.
+They also have a program of various cinema showings, tours of the gardens or the farm etc.. that they suggest when you arrive.

 Heckfield Place, Hampshire